-The FTA Title VI Circular 4702.1B, Chapter IV requires that, "transit providers that operate 50 or more fixed route vehicles in peak service and located in an urbanized area (UZA) of 200,000 or more in population" conduct a Title VI equity analysis whenever planning a major service change.
-The City of Tucson Resolution 22127 adopted August 6, 2013 demonstrates the City's adoption of a Policy and Procedure for Solicitation and Consideration of Public comment on Fare Changes and Major Service Changes on Public Transportation.
-This policy and procedure states the requirement for an equity analysis when planning major services changes and consider adverse effects that may occur, defining the Disparate Impact (i.e. non-discrimination of race, color, or national origin) and Disproportionate Burden (i.e. low-income) policies.
+FTA Title VI Circular 4702.1B, Chapter IV requires that, "transit providers that operate 50 or more fixed route vehicles in peak service and located in an urbanized area (UZA) of 200,000 or more in population" complete a Fare Equity Analysis for all fare changes.
+On August 6, 2013, the City of Tucson adopted the Policy and Procedure for Solicitation and Consideration of Public comment on Fare Changes and Major Service Changes on Public Transportation.
+This policy establishes the requirement for an equity analysis on all fare changes and defines the Disparate Impact (i.e. non-discrimination of race, color, or national origin) and Disproportionate Burden (i.e. low-income) policies (see Appendix A - Resolution 22127 and Policy and Procedure for Solicitation and Consideration of Public comment on Fare Changes and Major Service Changes on Public Transportation).